Best Tattoo Lotions

 A+D ointment is a generalized product used on many varying skin conditions and is extremely effective due to the combination of two very important vitamins used by the skin for a large variety of different tasks.
 If you haven’t already guessed, these two vitamins are A and D.

 This tattoo aftercare ointment, unlike the other lotions on the list, is petroleum-based.
 As previously mentioned, this can be problematic if used too often as it smothers the tattoo and can draw ink from the area if smothered on too much – but used correctly for the right amount of time, this shouldn’t be too much of a problem.

 Ingredients – Purpose.
 Lanolin 15.5% – Diaper Rash Ointment.
 Petrolatum 53.4% – Skin Protectant.
 Inactive Ingredients: Cod Liver Oil (Contains Vitamin A & Vitamin D), Fragrance, Light Mineral Oil, Microcrystalline Wax, Paraffin.

-Why Use Lotions on your New Tattoo?
+Why You Should Use Lotion on a New Tattoo

 When your ink is brand new, it is essentially a large open wound.
 This wound needs to be cared for extremely well from the very start of the healing process, and for the next 2-3 weeks following on from your tattooing session, otherwise it could be left prone to infection, irritation and poor healing.
 This is where aftercare lotion is extremely helpful.